-All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class_search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class_search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject English.
 Course descriptions can be found by clicking on the subject code and course number in the search results.

+Department Chair:

+Pamela Wojcik

+Endowed Professors:

+McMeel Family Chair in Shakespeare Studies: Peter Holland

+Endowed Associate Professors:

+The William and Helen Carey Chair in Modern Communication:

+Susan Ohmer

+Thomas J. and Robert T. Rolfs Associate Professor of Film, Television, and Theatre:

+Anne García-Romero

-Department Chair: Pamela Wojcik Endowed Professors: McMeel Family Chair in Shakespeare Studies: Peter Holland Endowed Associate Professors: The William and Helen Carey Chair in Modern Communication: Susan Ohmer Thomas J. and Robert T. Rolfs Associate Professor of Film, Television, and Theatre: Anne García-Romero Professors: James M. Collins; Donald Crafton (emeritus); Bríona Nic Dhiarmada (concurrent); William Donahue (concurrent); Jill Godmilow (emerita); Peter Holland; Anton Juan; Mark C. Pilkinton (emeritus); Pamela Wojcik Associate Professors: Reginald F. Bain (emeritus); Christine Becker; Kevin C. Dreyer; La Donna Forsgren; Anne García-Romero; Mary Celeste Kearney; Olivier Morel; Susan Ohmer; Matthew Thomas Payne; Frederic W. Syburg (emeritus) Assistant Professors: Terrance Brown; Tarryn Li-Min Chun; Jeff Spoonhower; Nicole L. Woods (concurrent) Teaching Professors: William Donaruma; Richard E. Donnelly; Siiri Scott Associate Teaching Professors: C. Ken Cole; Michael Kackman; Theodore E. Mandell; Marcus Stephens Assistant Teaching Professors: Matt Hawkins Ryan Producing Artistic Director, Notre Dame Shakespeare Festival: Grant Mudge Instructor: Gary Sieber (adjunct) The Department.
+James M. Collins; Donald Crafton (emeritus); Bríona Nic Dhiarmada (concurrent); William Donahue (concurrent); Jill Godmilow (emerita); Peter Holland; Anton Juan; Mark C. Pilkinton (emeritus); Pamela Wojcik

+Reginald F. Bain (emeritus); Christine Becker; Kevin C. Dreyer; La Donna Forsgren; Anne García-Romero; Mary Celeste Kearney; Olivier Morel; Susan Ohmer; Matthew Thomas Payne; Frederic W. Syburg (emeritus)

+Terrance Brown; Tarryn Li-Min Chun; Jeff Spoonhower; Nicole L. Woods (concurrent) Teaching Professors:

+William Donaruma; Siiri Scott

+C. Ken Cole; Michael Kackman; Theodore E. Mandell; Marcus Stephens

+Matt Hawkins

+Ryan Producing Artistic Director, Notre Dame Shakespeare Festival:

+Grant Mudge

+The Department.
 The Department of Film, Television, and Theatre curriculum includes study of the arts of theatre and performance, film and video, and television.
 Our goal is to provide students with intellectual and intuitive resources for analysis and production of these performing and media arts.
-We seek both to encourage and inspire intellectual discipline and curiosity as well as to discover and
+We seek both to encourage and inspire intellectual discipline and curiosity as well as to discover and nurture student creativity.
+We offer, therefore, both a scholarly and creative context for education of the general liberal arts student at Notre Dame as well as the individual seeking an intensive preparation for advanced study in these fields.
+In an interdisciplinary spirit of collaboration, students in this department investigate film, television, and theatre (and occasionally other media) as complex cultural phenomena to develop skills in analysis, evaluation, and theory formation as well as to engage in creative production.